-Variations in the wine and fruit tones of Ethiopian coffees are determined by the processing method.
+Variations in the wine and fruit tones of Ethiopian coffees are determined by the various processing method.

 Ethiopia Casual Dry-Processed Coffees

 Coffee trees can be found growing uncultivated and often these beans are picked for local consumption.
-Beans are put out to dry in the fruit and are often roasted and consumed on the spot or sold to the local market.
+Beans are dried in the fruit and are often roasted and consumed on the spot or sold to the local market.

 Ethiopia Wet-Processed Coffees

 This is a more sophisticated large-scale method of processing the coffee bean.
-The best and ripest coffee fruit is sold to wet processing mills, called washing stations.
-The fruit is immediately removed from the beans in a series of complex operations before the beans are dried.
-The immediate removal of fruit involved in wet-processing apparently softens the fruity, wine-like profile of dried-in-the-fruit coffees like Harrars and turns it gentle, round, delicately complex, and fragrant with floral innuendo.
+The best and ripest coffee fruit is sold to wet processing mills which are called washing stations.
+The coffee cherry or fruit is immediately removed from the coffee beans in a series of complex operations before the coffee beans are dried.
+The immediate removal of fruit involved in wet-processing apparently softens the fruity, wine-like profile of dried-in-the-fruit coffees like Harrars and turns it gentle, round, delicately complex and fragrant with floral innuendo.

 Washed coffees of Ethiopia include Ghimbi and Yirgacheffe.
-Ghimbi coffee beans are grown in the western parts of the country and are more balanced, heavier, and have a longer-lasting body than the Harrars.
+Ghimbi coffee beans are grown in the western parts of the country and are more balanced, heavier and have a longer-lasting body than the Harrars.
 Ethiopia Yirgacheffe, high-toned and alive with shimmering citrus and flower tones, maybe the world’s most distinctive coffee.
-Other Ethiopia wet-processed coffees — Washed Limu, Washed Sidamo, Washed Jima, and others — are typically soft, round, floral and citrusy, but less explosively fragrant than Yirgacheffe.
-They can be very fine and distinctive coffees, however.
+Other Ethiopia wet-processed coffees—Washed Limu, Washed Sidamo, Washed Jima, and others — are typically soft, round, floral and citrusy, but less explosively fragrant than Yirgacheffe.
+However, they can be very fine and distinctive coffees.

 Ethiopia Dry-Processed Harrar

-This dry-processed coffee does not fall into the second class category with the rest.
+This dry-processed coffee does not fall into the second-class category with the rest.
 These celebrated beans from the Harrar region are put out into the sun fruit and all.
-Often, the fruit is allowed to dry directly on the tree which produces a wild, fruity, complexly sweet, with a slightly fermented aftertaste.
-This distinctive flavor is called the Mocha taste.
-In the best Harrar coffees, one can observe an intense aroma of blueberries or blackberries.
+Usually, the fruit is allowed to dry directly on the tree which produces a wild, fruity, complexly sweet, with a slightly fermented aftertaste.
+This distinctive flavor is called the Mocha taste and in the best Harrar coffees, one can observe an intense aroma of blueberries or blackberries.
 Ethiopian Harrar coffee is often used in espresso blends to capture the fine aromatics in the crema.

 Kenya Coffee Farming